joeisenhour/teslaconsole-pages/README.md

 ## How Apps Work
 - The site opens apps by bouncing the url off of the tesla youtube app url, thus creating a full-screen/app like experience in your tesla car console.
 - The site displays a default list of apps from `apps/defaultApps.json` for all users, including those who are not signed in.
-- When a user signs in with a Microsoft account, the site checks `apps/accounts.json` for a mapping between their email and a custom app list JSON file.
+- When a user signs in with a Microsoft account, the site checks `apps/accounts.json` for a mapping between their **oid** (Object ID, shown in the top-right banner after sign-in) and a custom app list JSON file.
 - If a mapping exists, the user's custom app list is loaded from the specified JSON file in the `apps` directory.
 - If no mapping exists, the default app list is shown.